enield/GEOL590/Task 7/Task_7.md

       rename(sex2 = sex)%>% #renamind sex column becuase it will make it easier to join in next step select(name,sex2)  #only intrested in the name and sex, will keep only one col, it will make it easier for the next step below

-I know have a data frame of top 10 names.
+I now have a data frame of top 10 names.
 I can merge it with the babynames data frame using a left join with top 10 as the primary data frame.
 This will ensure that only the names that appear in the top ten will be preserved.
 Need to eliminate the prop column.